gyselax/gyselalibxx/src/geometryRTheta/advection_field/README.md

 \end{bmatrix}.
 ```

 In the code, the O-point is differently treated.
 The domain is split between a domain without the O-point ($`(0,\theta), \forall \theta`$) and the domain containing only the O-point.
 For the first domain, we compute the advection field along the logical axis as explain previously.
-On the second domain, we compute the unique value of the advection field along the physical axis using the linearization done in the [Advection field along the physical domain axis](#src_geometryRTheta_advection_field__Guiding_center_case) section.
+On the second domain, we compute the unique value of the advection field along the physical axis using the linearisation done in the [Advection field along the physical domain axis](#src_geometryRTheta_advection_field__Guiding_center_case) section.